 Buying condos on the resale market is now a nice opportunity.
 Investors who had bought Tulum real estate being promised very high returns by developers are now disappointed.
 Many are looking to sell.

-But if you get a Tulum realtor such as Luigi who is willing to find resale market listings, there are great deals to be made as the buyers are few, and the sellers keen.
+But if you work with a Tulum realtor such as Luigi who is willing to find resale market listings, there are great deals to be made as the buyers are few, and the sellers keen.

 - If you are a lifestyle investor, you can find great deals on the secondary market without having to wait for the construction of a new condo.